epfl-ada/ada-2021-project-t-ada/README.md

 Used libraries (for now): `spaCy`, `NLTK`, `WordCloud`, `Pandas`, `NumPy`, `Matplotlib`

-### Proposed timeline & Organization within the team:
+### Proposed timeline & Organization within the team

 | Task                                                 | Dates                                            | Assigned To
 | -----------------------------------------------------| :----------------------------------------------: | ------------------------------------------------